islaytitans/alien/docs/src/players/README.md

   - Damage: If a synthetic goes to zero Health, don’t roll for a critical injury.
 Instead, roll for critical systems damage on the table below.
 Until the android suffers a system shutdown (result #6), it can continue to operate, only suffering the effects of the critical injury.

 ![Synthetics Damage](./../images/v2/synthetic-damage.png)

+### Fatigue, falling, fire and explosions

+- Fatigue
+  - Roll SURVIVAL at regular intervals if you don’t get enough air, water, food, or sleep, or if you are exposed to extreme cold or heat without protection
+  - As soon as you fail such a roll, you become fatigued.
+  - You cannot recover health
+  - Continue SURVIVAL rolls taking 1 damage and +1 stress on a failed roll
+  - If broken by fatigue damage, don't roll on critical injuries, make death rolls at same time as SURVIVAL rolls
+- Fall damage
+  - Take damage equal to the height in meters divided by 2
+- Fire
+  - Intensity between 6 - 9.
+Roll dice every 1 is 1 damage
+  - When entering a burning zone, or starting a round in one, roll a number of base dice equal to the intensity.
+  - Catching Fire: If you take damage from a fire attack, you catch fire and continue to burn, suffering another fire attack at the start of each new round
+    - As soon as a fire attack outside the burning zone inflicts no damage, you’re no longer on fire.
+    - You, or a friend at Adjacent range, can stop you from burning with a successful MOBILITY roll (full action).
+  - Fire Spreading: For a typical fire, roll a D6 at the start of each round.
+    - On 1–2, the fire goes out and the zone is no longer considered burning.
+    - On 3-4, the fire continues
+    - On a 5–6, the fire spreads to a random adjacent zone, assuming the zone border is open and there is something in the adjacent zone that can burn.
+- Explosions
+  - Successfully hit, also hits surrounded PCs and NPCs all suffering same damage, can be dodged

 ## Consumables